test pic

 Meyer Piano Keys

-Heinrich Meyer, a piano maker who worked for Kohler & Chase, was rumored to have made "magical pianos" in the late 1880's.
+Heinrich Meyer, a piano maker who worked for Kohler & Chase, was rumored to have made magical pianos in the late 1880's.
 The pianos were used to evoke spells when specially composed music was played on them.
 These keys were salvaged from a dismantled piano by John Thurman, a music teacher in New York City.
 He recognized the unique markings on the interior surfaces of the keys as being those of the Meyer pianos.
 These are the only examples ever put on public display.

 Fountain of Youth Sample Kit